IFIT - more information

 What constitutes a new entrant?

 A new entrant is a company that does not currently produce a forest product, but will do so once the project is completed.
 Startups could be considered as new entrants as long as they produce a new forest fibre derived new forest fibre derived product at the conclusion of the project.

 Yes; however, the company must have or propose a facility in Canada and the project must be implemented in Canada.

 You can own, rent or lease a facility in Canada to be considered for funding.
 Also, the project being proposed does not have to be located at the facility where you currently produce your products.

 Proposals involving new facilities in Canada should be accompanied by documentation supporting both the ownership of the company’s existing facility as well as how the new facility will be acquired, constructed, leased or rented during project timelines.

 What North American Industry Classification System (NAICS) codes qualify for funding?

 There are no restrictions on which NAICS codes qualify for funding; however, applicants must ensure they meet all eligibility criteria.

-Is eligibility limited if a project is reliant on recycled wood materials or damaged wood?
+Is eligibility limited if a project is reliant on recycled wood materials?

 No. Preference is given to projects that consume wood fibre from currently underutilized sources and will not divert fibre from existing higher-value uses, as set out in our Applicant Handbook - Stream 1: Capital Investment projects.